WiCySRice/2025-CyberSecurity-Internships/README.md

 ### Legend
  - 🛂 - Does NOT offer Sponsorship
  - 🇺🇸 - Requires U.S. Citizenship
+ - 🗺 - Does NOT require U.S. citizenship
  - ❓ - Sponsorship/Visa/Citizenship Not Mentioned
  - 🔒 - Application Closed